Love Theme from Romeo and Juliet: Lyrics

 Two different sets of Italian lyrics have been written for the song.

-The first Italian version is called "Un Giorno Per Noi" (A Day for Us), sung by Josh Groban, and is considered a direct translation of the Kusik and Snyder version of "A Time for Us".
+The first Italian version is called "Un Giorno Per Noi" ("A Day for Us"), sung by Josh Groban and is considered a direct translation of the Kusik and Snyder version of "A Time for Us."

-The second Italian version is called "Ai Giochi Addio" (Goodbye to the Games), featuring lyrics by Elsa Morante, and has been performed by prominent opera singers, such as Luciano Pavarotti and Natasha Marsh.
+The second Italian version is called "Ai Giochi Addio" ("Goodbye to the Games"), featuring lyrics by Elsa Morante and has been performed by prominent opera singers, such as Luciano Pavarotti and Natasha Marsh.
+It is also the version utilised by Zeffirelli in the Italian language release of his film.

+In 1971, a Vietnamese language version of the popular melody, entitled "Chuyện tình Romeo Và Juliette," was recorded by Dạ Hương and released on a reel-to-reel compilation put out by the South Vietnamese record label Shotguns.